 As soon as anxious thoughts launch, use these strategies to prevent the situation from escalating:

-- Place your hand on your heart and take 3-4 deep breaths while remembering when someone totally believed in you and accepted you.
+- Place your hand on your heart and take 3-4 deep breaths while remembering when someone who totally believed in you and accepted you.

 - Apply pressure between your thumb and forefinger and hold for 30 seconds.
 Pressing on this bundle of nerves relaxes the ramped up nervous system.